 This is just something to note.
 People are not choosing consciously to victimize themselves.
 They are choosing not to be lonely, or they are unable to see past the pattern that is already entrenched in their lives.

-7. Having PTSD and C-PTSD Doesn’t Have to Be a Lifelong Sentence.
+7. Living with PTSD and C-PTSD Doesn’t Have to Be a Lifelong Sentence

 Some of the information in this article may have seemed gloomy or fatalistic.